-A favorite hobby, like fishing, reading, or music can serve as inspiration.
+A favourite hobby, like fishing, reading, or music, can serve as inspiration.
 Careers can also be just as inspiring, particularly for men and women in uniform.
-For example, those who serve in the military or work as firefighters, policemen or EMTs.
+For example, those who serve in the military or work as firefighters, police officers or EMTs.

-Even a favorite item, like a pair of boots or family heirloom, can serve as inspiration.
+Even a favourite item, like a pair of boots or family heirloom, can serve as inspiration.

 Other times, you can purchase miniaturised versions for photo props.